jacklreilly/CompRuralPolitics/README.md

-# Place of Residence and Political Attidtudes in Democracies Worldwide
+# Place of Residence and Political Attitudes in Democracies Worldwide

 ## Project Log